Top 5 Irish Surfing Destinations

 Bundoran, in County Donegal, has been coined the surf capital of Ireland.
 The tourist season now peaks all year round with surfers travelling to the seaside town from every corner of the planet to enjoy the waves of the north west coast.

-With a plethora of surf schools to choose from you will be spoiled for choice.
-The town itself compliments the surfing atmosphere with its lively pubs, clubs and delicious seafood restaurants.
+With a plethora of surf schools to choose from, you will be spoiled for choices.
+The town itself compliments the surfing atmosphere with its lively pubs, clubs, and delicious seafood restaurants.

-Strandhill and Enniscrone beaches are the two most popular in County Sligo on the magnificent west coast.
+Strandhill and Enniscrone beaches are the two most popular surfing destinations in County Sligo on the magnificent west coast.

 They are ideal for seasoned surfers who wish to brave the elements.
-For beginners, there are plenty of surf schools dedicated teaching you everything that you need to know.
+For beginners, there are plenty of surf schools dedicated to teach you everything that you need to know.